seanp97/seanp97/README.md

 Hi 👋 My name is Sean Pelser
 ============================

 Developer
 ---------

-I have been a developer for over 6 years, primarily using .NET & PHP, alongside jQuery, React, Laravel, Angular etc...
+I have been a developer for over 7 years, primarily using .NET & PHP, alongside jQuery, React, Laravel, Angular etc...

+Take a look at my [portfolio](https://seanp97.github.io/Sean-Pelser-Portfolio)

 * 🌍  I'm based in Oxford
 * 🧠  I'm learning Azure
 * 🤝  I'm open to collaborating on Open Source Projects

 ### Skills